Kansas Law Enforcement Training Center dusk view with logo

 October 2021, KLETC was notified they had been awarded a two-year grant to establish a state-level law enforcement accreditation program.
 KLETC hired a Program Manager, Suellyn Hooper who drafted Bylaws for the establishment of the Kansas Law Enforcement Accreditation Program’s managing and guiding body, the Kansas Accreditation Council (KAC).

 KLETC contacted the Kansas Association of Chiefs of Police (KACP) and the Kansas Sheriff’s Association (KSA) requesting each organization appoint three Law Enforcement Executive Officers to sit on the Council as Board Members.
 KLETC requested agencies of all sizes and geographic representation be considered upon selection for appointment to the Council.
-One additional appointment of a chief executive officer from a law enforcement agency not led by a Sheriff or municipal Chief of Police was made by the Director of Police Training for the State of Kansas, Darin Beck.
+One additional appointment of a chief executive officer from a law enforcement agency not led by a Sheriff or municipal Chief of Police was made by Vice Provost and Associate Dean, Director of Police Training, Darin Beck.
 The remaining two members, permanent appointments to the KAC, will be KLETC staff to assist in facilitating the program.
 These two council members will be non-voting members and will not be eligible to hold the seats of Chair or Vice Chair.

 February 2022, the Kansas Accreditation Council was established.